rpeszek/my-blogs/posts/2021-12-01-hss-typescript.md

 How cool!

+(The above code may require something like `strictNullChecks` compiler configuration, in this post I assume conservative configuration flags, something you get with scaffolding, e.g. a typescript react project `create-react-app my-project --template typescript` by default.
+Code examples have been tested with TypeScript v4.4.4 and v4.5.2.)

 Talking about my "literal" excitement, my next play example was to check that I can implement `Either` (I am not trying to implement my own Either type, only to play with the language):

 ```TypeScript